-The negative symptoms of perimenopause and menopause are primarily due to falling oestrogen levels, which decline with age and drop suddenly at menopause.
+The negative symptoms of perimenopause and menopause are primarily due to fluctuating oestrogen levels, which decline with age.
 This event is a normal part of life, however, individual women can experience it differently.
-Oestrogen receptors (which the body uses to sense oestrogen levels) are present throughout the body, from the reproductive system to the bones to the brain, explaining why dropping oestrogen levels can be associated with such a wide variety of symptoms.

-MHT works by replacing these declining oestrogen levels to address the associated symptoms of menopause.
+MHT works by replacing or supplementing declining oestrogen levels to address the associated symptoms of menopause.